Neskelogth/Multisensory_project/README.md

 ## Customize

 In order to customize the code for a real board, you just need to reassign the value of the variables x and y in the python code, with the input coming from the device

+## Processing

+I've also created a simple 'Processing' sketch, in order to visualize the centering.
+It could be integrated, with some midifications, in the graphical interface of the project.

+In order to test it, you just need to open it and run the sketch.
+The code is connected with the python one and acts simoultaneously with Pure Data.